tomasherceg/dotvvm-docs/Pages/basics-server-side-html-generation.md

 </tbody>
 ```

-The `RenderSettings.Mode` propety is inherited to the child elements.
+The `RenderSettings.Mode` property is inherited to the child elements.

 ### Restrictions